wapiti-scanner/wapiti/doc/FAQ.md

 ### Can I help the project ? ###

 Sure !
 If you have Python3 skills I can give you some tasks to work on.
-If you are not in development you can help translate Wapiti in your language (see https://www.transifex.com/none-538/wapiti/ )

 ### I love Wapiti, how to support the project ? ###